moritzsalla/adafruit-express-feather/README.md

 1. __D3__: general red LED.
 Can be used for any desired purpose.
 Used as a status indicator.
 2. __CONN__: blue LED.
 Indicates connection status for bluetooth
 3. __CHG__: indicates a charging battery if connected to a USB power supply

+#### RGB Neo Pixel

+The feather has an integrated RGB light.
+It's color can be configured via code as PIN_NEOPIXEL.